lsst-sqre/nublado/docs/user-guide/lab.rst

 `NubladoClient` provides three methods of interacting with a spawned lab.
 They are:

-- `JupyterLabSessionManager.run_python`: Runs a string representing arbitrary Python code and returns standard output from each cell.
+- `JupyterLabSession.run_python`: Runs a string representing arbitrary Python code and returns standard output from each cell.
   This code will run in the kernel specified by the session (``LSST`` by default).
   This must be done inside a lab session context manager.